SomeoneElseOSM/osmimport_02/README.md

 java -jar c:\Utils\osmimport_02.jar -c=c:\Temp\osm\cntr.txt -d=c:\temp\osm\20140525a.eml -k=c:\temp\osm\ -i=c:\temp\osm\20140525b.gpx -t=RH -b=5

 This means use "c:\Temp\osm\cntr.txt" as the counter file, use "c:\temp\osm\20140525a.eml" as the description file containing comments and "c:\temp\osm\20140525b.gpx" as the input GPX containing Waypoints, Routes and Tracks.  "-t=RH" means that a file SRH_yyyymmdd_hhmmss.gpx will be created (using the current data and time) incorporating any new "Trail" points ("-t" is interpreted as "Trail") and also the contents of the most recent existing SRH_yyyymmdd_hhmmss.gpx file.  "-b=5" is just the level of debug output produced (the higher the number, the more verbose).

+## Building

+Originally (many years ago) this was built within Eclipse - files such as the .jardesc describe how this works.

+To build locally from the command line with e.g. OpenJDK:

+    cd src
+    javac -Xlint:deprecation uk/org/atownsend/osmimport_02/*.java
+    jar cmvf META-INF/MANIFEST.MF ../osmimport_02.jar  uk/org/atownsend/osmimport_02/*class

+To test that the resulting .jar file runs:

+    java -jar ../osmimport_02.jar

+That won't do anything as there are no command line arguments, but it will confirm that the manifest in the .jar is working correctly.